xinbeizhu/CS5704-Project/README.md

 # CS5704-Project

-Scripts and data are in the folder stackoverflow_spider\stackoverflow_spider\spiders
+Code and data are located in the folder stackoverflow_spider\stackoverflow_spider\spiders